britannica/iris-public/README.md

 **1. Build the Lambda function**

-The Lambda function uses sharp for image resizing which requires native extensions.
-In order to run on Lambda, it must be packaged on Amazon Linux.
-We will use Docker to download Amazon Linux, install Node.js and developer tools, and build the extensions.
+The Lambda function uses Jimp for image resizing.
+Let's package up the function in a .zip file.

-Run `make dist`
+Run `serverless package`

 **2. Provision AWS infrastructure with Serverless**